 - Steroid injections.
 Steroid injections may help reduce the size of both keloid and hypertrophic scars.

 Scar removal can be expensive, but as an Iowa dog bite victim, you should not have to pay this expense.
-Our Cedar Rapids personal injury lawyers fight to hold dog owners responsible for the injuries caused by their dog.
-To schedule a free consultation, contact Hupy and Abraham at 800-800-5678.
+Our Cedar Rapids dog bite lawyers fight to hold dog owners responsible for the injuries caused by their dog.
+To schedule a free consultation, contact Hupy and Abraham Cedar Rapids dog bite attorneys at 800-800-5678.
 Just for calling, we will send you a FREE copy of our new dog bites brochure, without obligation.